tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Leakage and glitching attacks including:

-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
+  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU.

-  - EM leakage
+  - EM leakage.

 - Warm boot attacks.
 It should be hard to successfully perform against the TKey, but the attack is not yet fully mitigated.

 - Attacks on the TKey device apps.

+- Attacks on anything outside the FPGA chip.

 ## Threat Actors - The bad guys